 My name is Dana Fischel.
-I’m an Advanced Certified Paralegal in California and Advanced Specialist.
+I’m an Advanced Certified Paralegal and California Advanced Specialist in Discovery.
 I became a paralegal by default.
-My husband who was an attorney split from a large firm and he needed somebody who would fill the role of the office clerk who would do clerical work for him, so I filled up the void and eventually (as I started out as a clerk) I got more and more involved in office work and became not only a paralegal, but his office manager when the practice grew.
+My husband, an attorney split from a large firm and needed somebody who would fill in the role of the office clerk.
+I started out as a clerk and eventually got more and more involved in the office work and later became not only his paralegal, but his office manager when his practice grew.

-Also I’m the company’s administrator, therefore I’m responsible for our own billing...So I’m not just a paralegal per say, I’m also office manager, and our accountant.
+Also I’m the company’s administrator, therefore I’m responsible for our own billing…So I’m not just a paralegal per say, I’m also office manager, and an accountant.

 How I became involved with ICAP?
-Inland County Association of Paralegals - that’s what ICAP stands for - is a local paralegal organization.
-It was incorporated in 1985, and I felt the need to connect with the people who would understand what I’m going through as a new paralegal also to ...get my continuous education because paralegals are required by the professional business code to have minimum continuing legal education units.
+Inland County Association of Paralegals – that’s what ICAP stands for – is a local paralegal organization and was incorporated in 1985.
+I felt the need to connect with the people who would understand what I was going through as a new paralegal.
+Also I needed to get my continuing legal education.
+Paralegals are required by the professional business code 6450 to maintain their minimum continuing legal education up to date.

-So I found my local paralegal organization and got involved as a member first, and then I took a bold leap in 2010, and put myself on a ballot and got actually elected into the Board.
+So I found my local paralegal organization, got involved as a member first, and then I took a bold leap in 2010, and put myself on a ballot and got actually elected onto the Board.

-Our Board has seven members and slowly through the ranks of being a plain board member I became a secretary, and for the last two years I serve as the treasurer.
-So I oversee finance of our organization.
+Our Board has seven Directors.
+Slowly through the ranks, starting first as a board director at large then taking minutes a secretary, and for the last two years I serve as the treasurer.
+I oversee ICAP’s finances.

-Last year I also got promoted to MCLE [minimum continuing legal education] chair so I'm the one who is responsible for finding interesting topics, interesting speakers for our members to listen to, to learn from, and also I was approached by two universities, my alma mater UCR, and University of La Verne and their paralegal studies department, and I serve on their advisory committee.
-That means twice a year I join a group of like-minded people In the legal field and we discuss the needs and progress of the legal field and education that these universities offer to their students.
+Last year I also got promoted to MCLE [minimum continuing legal education] chair so I’m the one who is responsible for finding interesting topics, interesting speakers for our members to listen to, to learn from.
+I was approached by two universities, my alma mater UCR, and University of La Verne and their paralegal studies departments.
+I serve on their paralegal advisory committees.
+That means twice a year I join a group of like-minded people from the legal field and we discuss the needs and progress of the paralegal profession and education that these universities offer to their students.
 So that’s a little bit about me.

 Now that we understand your role in ICAP, tell us about the role of ICAP, both for experienced members and those new to the field.

-I think that there are really, let's say two separate drawers.
-ICAP is the dresser, and we offer two separate drawers.
+I imagine ICAP as a dresser with two separate drawers.
 There is stuff for the new paralegals, and the experienced seasoned ones.
-For the season ones we offer very cost-friendly mandatory minimum legal education and we also offer socializing events.
+For the seasoned ones we offer very cost-friendly mandatory minimum legal education and we also offer socializing events.

-For the new paralegal they need those legal education units too, But also we offer the partnerships, the mentorships, somebody for them to find that is more experienced in the field and can help them grow within the profession.
+For the new paralegals, even though they need those legal education units too, we offer the benefit of mentorship.
+Somebody for them to connect with who could share the experience and help them grow within the profession.

-Also for the new paralegals and the students who will eventually become paralegals, MCLE - that's the minimum continuing education seminars - start a half an hour with a social...our meetings are monthly - every Wednesday - and we offer dinner and social event.
-So the seasoned paralegals who come there after work mingle with the students, or the new paralegals, and the conversations start.
-“Where do you work?”
-And, “That's interesting,” and the conversation can go from there…
+This is accomplished at ICAP’s continuing education seminars which start with a social half an hour.
+ICAP meetings are monthly – on every third Wednesday.
+So the seasoned paralegals, who come there after work mingle with the students or the new paralegals, and the conversations start.
+Simple inquiry of “Where do you work?”
+“That’s interesting,” could lead to great conversations or even to job interview invitation.

-So, it's like I said, we offer stuff for the new paralegal, the student, and for the seasoned paralegal as well.
-Not just the education, but the form of socializing.
-It's essentially a club.
+So, it’s like I said, two separate drawers with lots to offer to the new paralegal, the student, and to the seasoned paralegal as well.
+Not just the education, but socializing as well.
+It’s essentially a club

 Is ICAP a local organization?

-Yes we are an inland county association of paralegals in California.
-We encompass San Bernardino County and Riverside County.
-That's why it's called the California Inland Empire.
-It's one of the largest counties in California and one of the largest counties in the United States.
+Yes we are an Inland Counties association.
+Inland means San Bernardino and Riverside Counties.
+That’s why our club is called the California Inland Counties Association.
+Those two counties are one of the largest counties in California and one of the largest counties in the United States as well.

 Our readers are really interested in hearing about what it’s like to work in a law firm first hand from somebody who has already earned their stripes.
 Can you tell us about one of the most memorable, satisfying cases in your career?
 Were there any that were particularly difficult?

-Not to name names because that wouldn't be allowed, I wouldn't say it was one case, as I said we deal with a lot of probates, we deal with a lot of conservatorships, and our firm (I work at a sole practitioner's firm) we have two attorneys here.
-One who specializes in litigation, probate, and conservatorship, and the other one specializes only in the trials.
-Even the probate cases, even the conservatorship cases can go to trial so he's a specialist in trial procedure and appeals.
+I could not “drop” any names because I’m not allowed to disclose those and I wouldn’t just be able to list just one peculiar case either.
+As I said at the intro, we deal with probates, we deal with conservatorships cases, and our firm (I work at a sole practitioner’s firm) has two Attorneys.
+One who specializes in probate and conservatorship proceedings and the other one, who specializes only in the trials, as even the probate and conservatorship cases could go to trial so he is the firm’s specialist in trial procedure and appeals.

-I will tell you this example: A mom will take her daughter to a routine checkup and is told by the doctor that she cannot stay in the office, but won't give her a flu shot until the daughter signs the paperwork because she’s an adult.
-This child is disabled she can not do that.
-So all these problems start rising up.
-She needs to file a petition for the conservatorship with the court.
-Which is routine for me but not for this lady.
-It's an enormous amount of paperwork.
+I will tell you this example: A mom will take her daughter to a Dr.’s office for a routine checkup and is told by the doctor that she cannot stay in the office during the exam and further that her daughter won’t receive her flu shot either, until the daughter signs the office paperwork because she’s an adult now.
+This child is disabled and cannot do that.
+Mother now needs to file a Petition for the Conservatorship with the court, which could be a routine paperwork day for me at the office but not for this lady.
+It’s an enormous amount of forms.
 One wrong box checked, or unchecked, means the petition rejection at the filing window.

-So the most gratifying part is when this person comes to our office, and I get the all the paperwork ready for her.
-It's filed with the court, there is a hearing, and it's immediately approved, and this mom can go along with the life taking care of that child who needs her attention, not the court paperwork that needs attention.
-That’s the most gratifying part, on my part, as a paralegal.
+So, I should say that the most gratifying part for me comes is when this person leaves our office, relieved that all the paperwork will be ready for her and this mom can go along with the life taking care of that child who needs her attention, not the court paperwork.
+That’s the most gratifying part.

-Those are the ones that most the time I help with.
-Because most of the time these ladies don't have the funds to pay for the attorney’s time.
-Therefore, I am the one in the office handling the paperwork so it’s not as expensive as it would be if the attorney was handling it
+Cases like the one I just described are the ones I help with most.
+Because most of the time these ladies don’t have the funds to pay for the attorney’s time.
+Therefore, I am the one in the office handling the paperwork so it’s not as expensive as it would be if the attorney was handling it.

-Also I can help them overcome the burden of paying the filing fees because those are not under the control of the attorney's office; those are mandated by the court.
-Just for example a simple filing of the conservatorship of a person Is $465 in San Bernardino Superior Court.
-It's a large amount of money to come up with at a moment.
-So there are ways to avoid paying the filing fees and that's also my part.
+Also I can help them overcome the burden of paying the initial court filing fees because those are not under the control of the attorney’s office; those are mandated by the court.
+Just for example a simple filing of the Petition for Conservatorship of a Person is $465.00 in San Bernardino Superior Court.
+It’s a large sum of money to come up with at a moment.
+So there are ways to avoid paying the filing fees and that’s also my part.

-I say, “don’t worry, you don't have to actually pay that.
+I say, “Don’t worry, you don’t have to actually pay that, proven that you qualify for the waiver of the filing fees.
 There are forms that we can fill out, and we can prove to the court that it would be an undue burden on your part and this fee will be waived.”
-That's a weight lifted from their shoulders because they know they can go through this process without acquiring a really, really large debt in the beginning.
-So that's probably the most satisfying and gratifying part, me as a paralegal in the office.
+You can almost immediately see a weight lifted from their shoulders because they know they can go through this process without acquiring a really large debt right at the beginning.
+Again, that’s probably the most satisfying and gratifying part, me as a paralegal in the office.